A Pharmacist’s Guide to Choosing the Right Probiotic

 Like you, many Canadians find that selecting the right probiotic can be a very confusing process, and are sometimes unsure if they even need to take one at all.
 We are here to help, and hopefully answer some of your most burning questions below!

 What are Probiotics?

 The World Health Organization (WHO) defines probiotics as “live microorganisms which when administered in adequate amounts, confer a health benefit on the host”1.
 The human gut contains several different types of bacteria, which are collectively referred to as your “gut microbiome” or “intestinal flora”2.
 Normally, you have a balance of good bacteria and bad bacteria, but sometimes factors like medications or diseases can destroy this balance.
 Imbalanced gut bacteria can be associated with inflammatory bowel disease (IBD), antibiotic-associated diarrhea, colon cancer, and many other diseases2.
-Probiotics are used to replenish the good bacteria in the gut and restore the balance, which can help to treat or prevent these types of illnesses and the symptoms associated with them.
+Probiotics are used to replenish the good bacteria in the gut and restore the balance, which can help to improve symptoms.
 They can either be in supplement form (pill or powder form), or in certain fermented foods including fermented milks like some yogurt, kefir, and cheeses3.

 Selecting a Probiotic

 There is a common misconception that taking any product labelled “probiotic” will help improve your condition or even your overall wellness.
 However, as with any medication, you do need to select the right probiotic product, for the right reason to reap its benefits.
 Here are some other key facts:

 - There is no cure-all probiotic, nor a one-size fits all approach to taking probiotics.

 - Not all dietary supplements labelled as probiotics have actual proven health benefits4.

 - Probiotics contribute to a healthy lifestyle.